afmkt/syncraft/docs/how-to/left-recursion.md

 5. **Termination**: Growth stops when a full pass produces no consumption improvements or a safety iteration cap (`max_growth_iterations`) is reached.

+### Lazy wrappers

+Rules defined with `Syntax.lazy(...)` (and the matching algebra helpers) yield AST values wrapped in a lightweight `Lazy` node.
+The wrapper just marks the lazy boundary so the parser, validator, generator, and finder can revisit it consistently.
+In typical workflows it behaves transparently—you only need to construct it manually when building ASTs by hand.

 ## Why Only “More Input Consumed” Counts

 Using span length as the sole improvement metric guarantees termination for grammars